sturmf/django-ordered-model-backup/README.md

 ## Subset Ordering

 In some cases, ordering objects is required only on a subset of objects.
-For example, an application that manages contact lists for users, in a many-to-one/many relationship, would like to allow each user to order their contacts regardless of how other users choose their order.
+For example, an application that manages contact lists for users, in a many-to-one relationship, would like to allow each user to order their contacts regardless of how other users choose their order.
 This option is supported via the `order_with_respect_to` parameter.